isitsamgallon/Ashen-Campaign/content/Session Notes/Season 1 - Echoes of the Ethertwist/Session 1.md

 The first bell rang. as they kept their eyes shut, everyone was haunted by the ghosts of their past.

 - [[Sera]] called out for Kal's help, urging him to open his eyes and help her.
-- [[Mordecai's Mother]] whispered in his ears, tempting him to come home.
+- [[Mordecai's Mother †]] whispered in his ears, tempting him to come home.
 She knew that he didn't mean to start the fire that consumed them.
 - Chenris' teacher tempted him to open his eyes, telling him that chenris was his greatest achievement.
 - Drache's long lost forbidden love called out for him.